liuqivandy/scUnifrac/README.md

 # Usage

-After installing scUnifrac, use the following code to run examples
+After installing scUnifrac, use following codes to run examples

 	library(scUnifrac)

 	#load two example datasets, one is from mouse colon, the other is from mouse pancreas
 	load(system.file("extdata", "colon1.Rdata", package = "scUnifrac"))
 	load(system.file("extdata", "pan1.Rdata", package = "scUnifrac"))